How do I size a Radon Fan?

 What radon fan is right for my home?

-We often hear customers ask, “what cfm does my radon fan need?” or “how big of a radon fan do I need?”.
+We often hear customers ask, “what cfm does my radon fan need?” or “how big of a radon pump do I need?”.
 These are difficult questions.
-In the HVAC world, fans are always placed on a specified duct size (4″-10″+).
+In the HVAC world, fans (we call them radon fans, not radon pumps) are always placed on a specified duct size (4″-10″+).
 Manufacturers can accurately predict how much cfm an inline fan will move in these ducts.
 However, with radon fans, you’re at the mercy of soil conditions, sub slab fill, suction pit sizing, and much more.
 Meet the fan curve: Fan curves tell you how much cfm you’re moving at a given resistance or suction (measured in inches of water column pressure).
 This is why you’ll often hear us ask you for a U tube reading.

 What am I getting myself into??

-In order to estimate your fan size for yourself, you’ll need three things:
+In order to estimate your fan size for yourself, you’ll need these things:

 1. Size of the building footprint (in square footage)